osshiya/Whistle/README.md

 2. Friends: Add existing users as friends via email to share reports, emergency records, and locations with your friends.
 3. Map: View the live locations of you and your friends on the map.
 4. Reports: View and update reports created by you.
+5. Settings: Change your name and emergency contact information.

 #### IoT Device
 1. Report: Press the home button on the M5StickC Plus twice to trigger a report.